robertpiosik/CodeWebChat/README.md

 **Context-first approach**

-Meet a simple, reliable and efficient _non-agentic_ workflow—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.
+Meet a simple, reliable and efficient **non-agentic workflow**—select files, enter instructions, and send message with your favorite chatbot or a model provider of choice.

 > [!TIP]
 > LLMs are pattern matchers—they love examples!
 Guide the model with context for production-grade code.